<em>Stewartia pseudocamellia</em>, false camellia: planting, pruning, care

 When to plant Stewartia?

-Very hardy in ground (from -15°C to -25°C depending on species), Stewartia is fairly easy to acclimatise except perhaps in Mediterranean climate, which is too hot and dry in summer.
-However, in regions with long winters it is advisable to give it a very sheltered spot as late frosts can compromise buds and young shoots, especially on young specimens, which are more fragile.
+Hardy in ground (from -15°C to -25°C depending on species), Stewartia is fairly easy to acclimatise except perhaps in Mediterranean climate, too hot and dry in summer.
+In regions with long winters, however, place in very sheltered spot as late frosts can damage buds and young shoots, especially on young specimens, which are more fragile.

-Native to woodland understorey, it likes cool conditions and is best grown in partial shade, at a push in sun if the soil remains cool.
-It dislikes deep shade.
-As for soil, it is less demanding than its cousin the camellia; it will make do with ordinary, neutral or slightly acidic soil, preferably cool, light and humus-bearing, not too dry, without excess lime.
+Native to woodland understorey, it favours cool conditions and is best grown in partial shade, tolerating full sun only if soil remains cool.
+It dislikes dense shade.
+Regarding soil, it is less demanding than its cousin camellia: it will do on ordinary, neutral or slightly acidic soil, preferably fresh, light and humus-bearing, not too dry and without excess lime.

-Of slow growth and compact habit, it suits small gardens well.
-Still give it enough room so it can spread freely — allow roughly 2 to 5 metres across.
-It tolerates transplantation poorly; so think carefully about position before planting.
+With slow growth and compact habit, it suits modest-sized gardens.
+Still, allow enough room so it can develop freely; allow roughly 2 to 5 metres spread.
+It does not tolerate transplantation well; consider siting carefully before planting.

-It will be magnificent whether isolated in the middle of a short grass meadow, or in a small flowering hedge, or in a bed of bushes, alongside other plants for non-calcareous soil (Magnolias, Rhododendron, azaleas, Hydrangea, Hamamelis, Pieris, Camellias, Kalmias, Japanese maples), or in a large pot on the terrace.
+It will be magnificent either as a specimen in the middle of a short grass meadow, or in a small flowering hedge, or in a bush border, alongside other plants for non-calcareous soil (Magnolias, Rhododendron, azaleas, Hydrangea, Hamamelis, Pieris, Camellias, Kalmias, Japanese Maples), or in a large pot on the terrace.

 When to plant Stewartia?

-Planting in spring, from March to April after the worst frosts, will favour establishment.
+Planting in spring, from March to April after the severest frosts, will favour re-establishment.

 How to plant Stewartia?

-If your soil is too calcareous, improve it with a supply of heather soil.
-Allow a space of 5 to 6 m wide.
-Once well established, avoid moving it — its roots tolerate transplantation poorly.
+If soil is too calcareous, improve it by adding heather soil.
+Allow a planting space 5 to 6 m wide.
+Once established, avoid moving it, roots do not tolerate being transplanted.

-• Dig a hole 3 times wider than the rootball and 40 to 50 cm deep; the Stewartia must not be planted too deeply
+- Dig a hole three times wider than rootball and 40 to 50 cm deep; Stewartia must not be planted too deeply

-• Plant the bush in a mixture of compost and heather soil: the top of the rootball should be covered by 3 cm
+- Plant bush in a mix of compost and heather soil: top of rootball should be covered by 3 cm

-• Water regularly for the first 15 days after planting to keep the soil cool
+- Water regularly for first 15 days after planting to keep soil cool

-The modest growth of Stewartia makes this use perfectly possible.
-It tolerates pot culture very well in regions south of the Loire; elsewhere potted specimens will be more sensitive to severe frosts.
-It will thrive in a large container (30 to 40 cm diameter) filled with a fresh, very free-draining mix, based on 1/3 heather soil, 1/3 potting compost and 1/3 garden soil not too calcareous, kept consistently moist because in a pot it will not tolerate even temporary drought.
+Small ultimate size of Stewartia makes it entirely suitable for container use.
+It tolerates pot culture very well in regions south of the Loire; elsewhere potted specimens will be more vulnerable to severe frosts.
+It will be happy in a wide container (30 to 40 cm diameter) filled with a fresh, very free-draining mix, based on 1/3 heather soil, 1/3 potting compost and 1/3 garden soil not too calcareous, kept constantly moist as in a pot it will not tolerate drought, even brief.

-Place a layer of gravel or clay pebbles at the bottom of the container before planting.
+Place a layer of gravel or clay pebbles at bottom of container before planting.

-In summer, monitor water needs during first year after planting of young Stewartia: water once a week and thoroughly in dry weather, soil must never be dry, it dislikes drought and likes its roots kept cool during summer heat.
-Once well established, water only in case of hot weather.
+In summer, monitor water needs during first year after planting for young Stewartia: water once a week and thoroughly in dry weather; soil must never be dry, as it dislikes drought and likes its roots kept cool during summer heat.
+Once well rooted, water only during very hot spells.

-Apply an organic mulch (pine needles that will acidify soil) to keep roots cool in summer.
+Apply an organic mulch (pine needles, which will acidify soil) to keep roots cool in summer.

-In autumn, you can fertilise with a little compost by lightly forking around the base.
+In autumn, you can fertilise with a little compost, lightly forking it in around base.

-In regions north of the Loire, protect bush from severe frosts by covering stump with a 5–7 cm layer of mulch made from leaf mould and shredded bark.
-If late frosts are a concern, cover with a winter fleece.
-Young specimens must be protected from severe frosts for at least 3 years.
+In regions north of the Loire, protect the bush from severe frost by covering the stump with a 5–7 cm-thick mulch made of leaf mould and shredded bark.
+If late frosts are a concern, cover with horticultural fleece.
+Young plants must be protected from severe frost for at least 3 years.

-Pruning is not necessary for Asian species, they do very well without intervention.
-However, it can be useful to clear lower trunk to highlight bark in winter.
+Pruning is not necessary for Asian species; they do very well without intervention.
+However, pruning can be useful to clear lower part of trunk to showcase bark in winter.

 About every 3 years, after flowering, from February to April:

-2. Trim branch tips slightly to rebalance branches
+- Trim back branch tips slightly to rebalance branches

-When grown in good conditions, Stewartia is not very susceptible to diseases and pests.
-However, too calcareous soil can cause chlorosis, responsible for yellowing of leaves and, over time, decline of the tree.
+Grown in good conditions, Stewartia is little vulnerable to diseases and parasitic organisms.
+However, too calcareous soil can cause chlorosis, responsible for yellowing of leaves and, in time, decline of tree.

-Stewartia is rather difficult to propagate; sowing is possible but tedious and very slow (2–5 years to germinate), layering is always feasible on branches closest to ground, but results are slow as well and separating a viable layer generally takes 2 years.
+Stewartia is rather difficult to propagate; sowing is possible but tedious and very slow (between 2 and 5 years for germination), layering is still possible for branches closest to the ground, but results are slow too and separation of a viable layer usually takes 2 years.
 We recommend stem cuttings in spring.

 Allow 1 year for complete rooting.

-• With a small knife, strip bark over 2–3 cm
+- With a small knife, strip bark over 2 to 3 cm

-• Insert cuttings into a well-draining mix of turf and perlite
+- Insert cuttings into a well-draining mixture of turf and perlite

-• Plant out in open ground next spring
+- Plant in open ground the following spring

-Still too little known, Stewartia is nonetheless a very handsome bush that fits easily into any garden provided it can be offered a shaded spot.
-Magnificent throughout summer with its profusion of large white camellia-like flowers, it is also essential to enliven garden in autumn with foliage taking sumptuous colours and in winter with its colourful bark.
+Still too little known, Stewartia is nevertheless a very handsome bush that fits easily into any garden provided it can be given a shady spot.
+Magnificent all summer with its profusion of large white flowers, it is also essential for enlivening the garden in autumn with foliage that turns sumptuous colours and in winter with its coloured bark.
 As it dislikes lime, it pairs easily with ericaceous plants.
-It is the perfect guest for white gardens or romantic gardens, bringing much softness and freshness.
+It is the perfect guest for white gardens or romantic gardens to which it brings great softness and freshness.

-Its large white flowers provide lovely brightness and its glossy green foliage adds density to a large, somewhat dull partial-shade border.
-Place at back of border mixed with shade-loving acidophilous plants like small rhododendrons, ferns with finely divided fronds and Hostas, which will offer an ideal contrast of form.
+Its large white flowers provide good brightness and its glossy green foliage brings density to a large, rather dull semi-shaded border.
+Position it at the back of the border mixed with shade-loving acidophilous plants like small rhododendrons, finely cut-leaved ferns and Hostas, which will offer an ideal contrast of form.

-Against a permanent green background made up of conifers and bushes with evergreen foliage, it will be magnificent alongside Calycanthus, Hamamelis and Fothergilla, equally charming bushes.
+Against a permanent green background of conifers and bushes with evergreen foliage, it will be stunning alongside Calycanthus, Hamamelis and Fothergilla, equally charming bushes.

-In summer, Stewartia also makes a handsome grouped specimen on woodland edge.
-It combines well with bushes such as Andromeda, Azaleas, Kalmia, Camellias and Hydrangeas, which will complement its flowering.
+In summer, Stewartia also makes a fine grouped specimen at the edge of woodland.
+It will combine well with shrubs such as Andromeda, Azaleas, Kalmia, Camellias and Hydrangeas that will accompany its flowering.

-In a flowering hedge, it will sit alongside a handsome Cornus kousa, viburnums, Mexican orange blossom, spireas or Deutzia.
+In a flowering hedge, it will sit well with a fine Cornus kousa, viburnums, Mexican orange blossom, spiraeas or Deutzia.

-To set alight shady corners of garden in autumn, think of Acer, Chinese azaleas, Leucothoe, Nandina and tulip tree, with their splendid autumn hues to accompany it.
+To set alight the shaded corners of the garden in autumn, think of Acer, Chinese azaleas, Leucothoe, Nandina, tulip tree with their splendid autumn hues to accompany it.

-For a colourful winter garden and to showcase its decorative bark, why not plant it near the highly original Edgeworthia chrysantha, and dogwoods with colourful wood such as Cornus alba ‘Bâton Rouge®’.
+For a colourful winter garden and to showcase its decorative bark, why not plant it near the very original Edgewortha chrysantha, and dogwoods with colourful wood such as Cornus alba ‘Bâton Rouge®’.

-You can also dress base of this Asian tree with some Japanese primroses, a Magellan Fuchsia or autumn bulbs such as white Naples cyclamens.
+You can also dress the base of this Asian tree with a few Japanese primroses, a Magellan fuchsia or autumn bulbs such as white Naples cyclamens.

 Useful resources